Vanaja Girija: Cast

-Casting

-The main female lead cast was offered initially to Meena and Roja, but both only wanted the role of the younger sister.
-Khushbu was signed to play the elder sister and Meena the younger sister.
-But Meena did not want to be cast opposite Ramki, as she only paired with top leading actors.
-Mohini was signed for the younger sister role.
-She was recommended by Keyaar, who had introduced her to the film industry.

 Soundtrack

-The music was composed by Ilaiyaraaja (in his 700th film composition), with lyrics written by Vaali and Panchu Arunachalam.
+The music was composed by Ilaiyaraaja (in his 700th film composition).

 Reception

 K. Vijiyan of New Straits Times gave a positive review that the film reminded him of Magalir Mattum and that the director "has managed to exploit most of the scenes in the movie for maximum comic relief".
+R. P. R. of Kalki praised the humour and acting of actors but found music to be disappointing and praised Keyaar for making a comedy film and succeeding in making viewers laugh.